captain-spicy/captain-spicy/README.md

 ### 🌻 About Me :

-- 👋 Hi, I’m @captain-spicy
+- 👋 Hi, I’m Bishop
 - 👀 I’m interested in a career in Data science and analytics
 - 🌱 I’m currently learning intermediate python
 - 💞️ I’m looking to collaborate on beginner/intermediate projects